Suttor River: History

 The Suttor River Causeway is a stone causeway built across the Suttor River on the Old Bowen Downs Road (today at St Anns Road, Mount Coolon).
 It was built in 1876 by Queensland Department of Public Works and is now listed on the Queensland Heritage Register as a rare example of the road construction techniques and materials employed in the state at the time.

+The stone bridge which crosses the Suttor River at St Ann's was believed to be the work of convicts on parole who were once employed at St Ann’s.
+St Ann’s was one of the oldest settled portions of the district, by 1935 was downgraded to be an outstation of Yacamunda.